stellio-hub/device-catalog/README.md

 } ]
 ```
 ### Using add_to_payload function
 The easiest way to make sure that the generated output is correct to use the add_to_payload function, which will handle the verification of whether or not an attribute is already present in the entity and will add a new one to the list if needed.
-Here is a exemple of basic wrappers that use this function (the for loop at the end is given as a basic example that does not care about unitCode, renaming attributes, ... and is usually more complex):
+Here is a exemple of basic wrappers that use this function (the for loop at the end is given as a basic example that does not care about unitCodes, renaming attributes, ... and is usually more complex):
 #### python
 ```
 def ngsild_wrapper(input, time, entity_id):